nhebvandy899/TPR7/README.md

              }

              function autoDropStars() {
-                 setInterval(() => {
+                  if (!starAnimationContainer) return; // Don't run if no container setInterval(() => {
                      for (let i = 0; i < 2; i++) {
                          setTimeout(createFallingStar, i * 150);